cakekindel/cakekindel/README.md

  - robust
  - correct
  - predictable
- - thoroughly tested
+ - tested

 and UI that is:
  - robust
+ - correct
  - predictable
- - correct
- - thoroughly tested
+ - tested

 ## Projects I'm Working on
  - [`swc/typechecker`] - Porting the Typescript compiler to Rust